 In addition to the known issues with my above mentioned sources, one of the tragedies of our informal sex educators -TV and media – is that they are so busy entertaining and selling a narrative of hot and passionate sex that they intentionally skip the conversations about testing, birth control and protection during sex.
 They don’t normalize the pause to put on a condom, or the conversation between partners about testing beforehand.
 Instead it profits on the dysfunction and drama of girls/women who had sex and dont know if they might be pregnant for another 2 weeks.
 Unfortunately, there is nothing new about profiting off women’s bodies while providing little to no recourse.
 This, of course also makes the necessary (and potentially life saving) conversations non-existent.
 Like we grow up not knowing how to initiate discussions around STD testing before starting sexual relations with a new partner, and thinking that stopping to put on a condom is a complete buzz kill.
 “That’s not sexy.
 Like…no one does that!”.
 When actually, these simple acts should be normalized so that they are perpetuated, and literally save lives!

 Young people are having, and will continue to have sex.
-It’s a perfectly natural act and in fact inimical to our very existence, so we cannot keep shrouding it in silence and shame.
-What we must do is ensure that every young person can recognize and get safety from predatory behavior, understand consent, and have access to resources to make sure that any sexual encounter is both safe and by choice.
+It’s a perfectly natural act and as I said earlier, inimical to our very existence.
+So we cannot keep shrouding it in silence and shame.
+What we must do is ensure that every young person can recognize and get safety from predatory behavior, understand consent, understand the risks, and have access to resources to make sure that any sexual encounter is both safe and by choice.
 Some people have no knowledge about germ theory and it shows.
 This is life threatening ignorance.
 Heck, you can get STDs like Herpes from just sharing drinking cups, not to talk of kissing!
 So it’s not useful to just keep quiet about it.
 Our new COVID reality has exposed that there are simply some things we can no longer afford to take for granted especially when it comes to our personal safety, hygiene and boundaries.